drblue9001/blockchain-backpack/website/part1.md

 ### A quick overview of what we want to build

-If we were going to buid an idealized backpack, what properties should it have?
+If we were going to build an idealized backpack, what properties should it have?

 * Only Valve (or contracts authorized by Valve) should be able to create items, and to add code to the system which is able to modify items (paint,